zhiming99/rpc-frmwrk/ridl/README.md

         -j:     To generate Java skeleton files.

-        -J:     To generate the JavaScript skelton files (client only). '-f' or '-b' options are not supported when this option is specified.
+        -J:     To generate the JavaScript skelton files (client only). '-f' option is not supported for JavaScript.

         --odesc_url=<url>
                 To specify the url where to find the object desription file for the JS client.
 The url must not include the name of the object description file.
 And it is a mandatory option for JS skelton generator.